phenax/dotfiles/.config/org/me.md

 # Tell me something about yourself {{{
   I am a geek for tech.
 I love programming
-  I have mostly worked on Typescript, JavaScript, React, Node which you'll notice is all just javascript My professional experience has mostly been centered around javascript but I am technology agnostic
+  I have mostly worked on Typescript, JavaScript, React, Node which you'll notice is all just javascript My professional experience has mostly been centered around javascript but I like to consider myself technology agnostic

   Other than that I have also worked on a bunch of personal projects involving golang, bash, haskell, etc Fan of functional programming.
 Basically an FP nerd.
 I love it

   Also, I try to set higher standards for myself and the projects that I work on

   ?
-I am very opinionated about a lot of technologies but at the end of the day, efficiency can only be measured when you have the outpu
+I am very opinionated about a lot of technologies but at the end of the day, efficiency can only be measured when you have the output
 }}}